 These lakes are formed when the glacier erodes the surface and water accumulates in the depression.
 These lakes are commonly found in Scandinavian countries, Canada, and the other Arctic regions.
 In Finland, it is estimated that there are over 35,000 such lakes.

-When the glacier and its accompanying rocks erode the softer rocks deepening the valley floor.
+When the glacier and its accompanying rocks erode the underlying soft rocks, deepening the valley floor.
 The depression created is surrounded by hard rocks.
 When the glacier recedes or disappears, this depression is filled with rainwater creating ribbon lakes.
-Ribbon lakes are long finger-shaped lakes usually deep.
+Ribbon lakes are long finger-shaped lakes, usually deep.
 Example – Windermere lake in England.

 These types of lakes are formed due to damming by morainic debris across a glacier valley.